SFDO-Tooling/Snowfakery/docs/arch/ArchIndex.md

  * The Row History which is used for allowing randomized access to objects for the `random_reference` feature
  * Plugins and Providers which extend Snowfakery
  * Runtime Object Model objects

+On my relatively slow computer it takes 1/25 of a second to initialize an Interpreter from a Recipe once all modules are loaded.
+It takes about 3/4 of a second to launch an interpreter and load the corre, required modules.

 ### The Runtime Object Model